Mael-Guiraud/NiryoChess/readme.md

 ### Controls 🖱️🔚🎮
 - **To exit the game**, either close the window or terminate execution using `Ctrl + C` in the terminal.

+### Known issues 🐞🔍🔧
+- **Arm range issue:** The arm may not be able to reach the edge of the board in.
+If this occurs, use a smaller chessboard.
+- **Gripper open range:** The gripper could open too wide, causing pieces to fall.
+Adjust the gripper's opening range directly in the niryo files (`catkin_ws/install/release/share/niryo_robot_tools_commander/config/[YOUR_NED_VERSION]/nano tools_definition.yaml`).

 ## Project Structure 🏗️📁📜